AdaCore/gnat-docker/README.md

 Run `./doinstall --gnat-release=<release_file>`

 ### Known issue

-If you have an access rights error, run the script with sudo `sudo doinstall`
+Under Linux or BSD, if you have an access rights error, add yourself to the docker group with `sudo group -aG docker $USER` then restart your session.

+or else run with sudo
+`sudo doinstall`

 ## Manual setup